VWRoli/React-projects/cryptofolio/README.md

 Crypto currency portfolio tracker application.
 Select or search the currencies you have in your portfolio.
 Track your assets value.

 Build with React.
+Using useEffect, useReducer, UseCallback, useContext, React Router.

-I supply the currency information with the [CoinGecko API](https://www.coingecko.com/en).
+For getting the currency information I worked with the [CoinGecko API](https://www.coingecko.com/en).

 For styling I used Sass.